Dark Photon Dark Matter from Cosmic Strings and Gravitational Wave Background: Simulation of Abelian-Higgs string networks

 Here and in what follows, we assume the flat Friedmann-Lemaitre-Robertson-Walker (FLRW) metric as the background spacetime and use the conformal time, $\tau$, as time variable.
 In addition, we impose the temporal gauge, $A_0=0$, throughout this paper.
 The system of evolution equations can be written as

-where the prime denotes the derivative with respect to the conformal time, $a$ is the scale factor, $\mathcal{H}=a'/a$, $E_i \equiv F_{0i}$ and repeated indices are summed.
-Note that two of these equations (Eq.~(\ref{eq:phi-eom}) and (\ref{eq:A-eom})) determine the field dynamics and the Eq.~(\ref{eq:GaussLaw}) is the constraint equation corresponding to the Gauss's law.
+where the prime denotes the derivative with respect to the conformal time, $a$ is the scale factor, $\mathcal{H}=a'/a$, $E_i \equiv F_{0i}$ and repeated indices are summed.\footnote{The electric field $E_i$ is defined through the derivative with respect to the conformal time $\tau$ in this paper.} Note that two of these equations (Eq.~(\ref{eq:phi-eom}) and (\ref{eq:A-eom})) determine the field dynamics and the Eq.~(\ref{eq:GaussLaw}) is the constraint equation corresponding to the Gauss's law.
 Here and in what follows, we assume the radiation-dominated universe, i.e. $a \propto \tau$ and $\mathcal{H} = 1/\tau$ and the energy density of the Abelian-Higgs system is negligible with respect to the background radiation density.
 Note that the dynamics depends only on the ratio $\lambda/(2e^2)$ after redefining the field values.
 It corresponds to the square of the ratio between the mass of the radial component of the scalar field and the mass of the dark photon $m_A = \sqrt{2}ev$ around the symmetry-breaking vacuum.
 Specifically, the dark photon is much lighter than the radial mode for $e^2 \ll \lambda$ and one can expect that string configuration approaches to the global string one.
 In the following, we numerically show the scaling behavior and emission of dark photons in both local and near-global cases.
 In the following numerical analysis, we set $\lambda=2$ throughout.